RajaRajeshwari1812/TNSDC_GenerativeAI/README.md

 Project title:Customer Segmentation
 for Targeted Marketing
-using Decision Trees
+using RNN
-Problem Statement:Customer segmentation, a fundamental practice in marketing analytics, allows businesses to group customers with similar characteristics together, enabling targeted and personalized marketing campaigns.
-Decision trees, as a predictive modeling technique, offer a powerful tool for segmenting customers based on various attributes.
+Problem Statement:Customer segmentation is a critical strategy for businesses aiming to personalize their marketing efforts and improve customer satisfaction
-Project overview:Customer segmentation is a critical aspect of marketing strategy, allowing businesses to categorize their customer base into distinct groups based on shared characteristics
+Project overview:The project aims to develop a machine learning solution for customer segmentation using Recurrent Neural Networks (RNNs).
+Customer segmentation plays a pivotal role in enhancing marketing strategies and fostering customer engagement by categorizing customers into meaningful groups based on their behaviors, preferences, and characteristics.
-The solution involves leveraging decision tree algorithms to segment customers based on various attributes such as  purchase history, online behavior, and more
+Our solution offers businesses a powerful tool for customer segmentation using Recurrent Neural Networks (RNNs), enabling them to gain deep insights into their customer base and tailor their marketing strategies effectively.
-1. Data Collection and Preparation: Gather customer data from various sources such as CRM systems, transaction records, website interactions, demographic information, etc.
+1. Data Preprocessing:Import and preprocess the sequential customer data, which may include transaction histories, website interactions, and other relevant behavioral data.
-2. Feature Selection: Identify relevant customer attributes (features) that are likely to contribute to segmentation, such as demographics, purchase history, browsing behavior, etc.
+2. Data Splitting:Split the preprocessed data into training, validation, and test sets.
+It's crucial to ensure that the temporal order of the sequences is preserved during splitting to prevent data leakage.
-3. Splitting the Data: Divide the dataset into training and testing sets to evaluate the performance of the decision tree model.
+3. Model Architecture:Design the RNN architecture tailored to the task of customer segmentation.
+Common choices include SimpleRNN, LSTM (Long Short-Term Memory), or GRU (Gated Recurrent Unit).
-Overall, customer segmentation using decision trees enhances our ability to target marketing initiatives effectively, driving improved customer engagement, satisfaction, and ultimately, business growth.
+Overall, the results highlight the potential of RNN-based customer segmentation to provide businesses with actionable insights that can inform targeted marketing strategies, enhance customer engagement, and drive business growth.